 c.1937 - A photo by Herman Schultheis in the Los Angeles Public Library collection.

 1939 - A Dick Whittington studio view north from 3rd.
-This is the full image that the detail at the top of the page was taken from.
 That building on the corner is still around, now only a single story.
+Down at the end of the block that's the Higgins Building, still there at 2nd and Main.
 The photo is in the USC Digital Library collection.

 1939 - Another detail from the Dick Whittington photo.
 At this point they were advertising two Spanish language features plus a stage show for 15 cents -- despite the old price still being on the roof sign.